lux-ai-factory/aisc-webapp/README.md

 Because we only run whitin docker, in production mode, all variables in the `.env.production` file are place holders where `VITE_XXX` is replaced with `APP_XXX` for the `npm run build` command.

-When you start the docker container the entrypoint script `env.sh` will replace the `APP_XXX` variables with the values from the environment variables set in the docker container.
+When you start the production docker container the entrypoint script `env.sh` will replace the `APP_XXX` variables with the values from the environment variables set in the docker container.

-Please do not change the name of the `.env.XXX` files as this will break autodiscovery of the environment variables.
+Please do not change the name of the `.env.XXX` files as this will break autodiscovery of the environment variables of Vite.js.